guysneh/CoffeeEnterprise/README.md

 Deployment:

-	I would use some cloud services for deploying the coffee 'enterprise'.
+	- I would use some cloud services for deploying the coffee 'enterprise'.
-        For example: AWS (Amazon Web Services) - the coffee store could be deployed as a Web Api or in lambda functions.
+          For example: AWS (Amazon Web Services):
+		 - the coffee store could be deployed as a Web Api or in lambda functions.
                  - the RabbitMQ could be deployed as well(AWS work with them too ;) and we change the settings to be adapted to the new location
 		   (here is the place to say that in a real world scenario the implemation of the queue would be obviously more complex, therefore we would have to modify the source code as well)
 		 - We could use also use the DB services of AWS to deploy the Database.

-	If the enterprise is used in an internal network we can also use some web server (for example IIS 10 in windows).
+	- If the enterprise is used in an internal network we can also use some web server (for example IIS 10 in windows).